AbenezerAbera7/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File 10-print_triangle.c is a function that prints a triangle, followed by a new line.

-File 100-prime_factor.c is a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
+File 100-prime_factor.c is a program that finds and prints the largest prime factor of the number 612852475143,followed by a new line.

 File 101-print_number.c is a function that prints an integer using only _putchar().